WAR WIDOW’S WALK AND PICNIC

 Over the past few years, the “Walk” has become a Walk and Picnic, as some of our older members find it difficult to walk, but still enjoy the day out.
 Our members enjoy the day out and the companionship of their friends; the walking is more an option these days, rather than a requirement.
 However, we still see members walking actively or with the assistance of mechanical walkers.

 We have appreciated the assistance of DVA staff at our Walks and in recent years we have had the additional support from a team of National Australia Bank volunteers.
 Their help has been invaluable in ensuring our members are well served and stay safe on the day.

 Early War Widows’ Walks were organised by the Guild and members provided their own lunches, with a small subsidy by the Guild.
-Since 2011 a DVA grant of $2,000 as part of the Healthy Lifestyle Encouragement Grants Program has been very welcome to allay the costs of providing lunch, chairs and shelter for our ageing members.
+Since 2011 a DVA grant of $2,000 as part of the Healthy Lifestyle Funding has been very welcome to allay the costs of providing chairs and shelter for our ageing members.
 We hope to have up to 150 members attending this year.

 DATE OF EVENT

 10.30am – 1.30pm